 This is not a style to use so that you can blame others when things go wrong, rather this is a style to be used when you fully trust and have confidence in the people below you.
 Do not be afraid to use it, however, use it wisely!

 NOTE: Laissez-faire (or lais·ser faire) is the noninterference in the affairs of others.
 [French : laissez, second person pl. imperative of laisser, to let, allow + faire, to do.]

 A good leader uses all three styles, depending on what forces are involved between the followers, the leader, and the situation.
 Some examples include:

-- Using a participative style with a team of workers who know their job.
+Using a participative style with a team of workers who know their jobs.
 The leader knows the problem, but does not have all the information.
 The employees know their jobs and want to become part of the team.

-- Using a delegative style with a worker who knows more about the job than you.
-You cannot do everything and the employee needs to take ownership of his job!
+Using a delegative style with a worker who knows more about the job than you.
+You cannot do everything and the employee needs to take ownership of her job!
 In addition, this allows you to be more productive.

 Forces that influence the style to be used include:

 Are relationships based on respect and trust or on disrespect?